CHAPTER TEN: SUMMARY OF KEY POINTS AND RECOMMENDATIONS

 - The market can be expected to move in advance of, and

 in some cases pre-empt, policy-making.
 In view of this fact, a proper

 structure is more important than behavioral rules to assure benefits of both

 wholesale and retail competitive markets.

-developing and implementing consumer protection policies based upon
+the role of developing and implementing consumer protection policies based

 policies may vary among local systems.

 - In a competitive retail market, statewide standards

 and policies would be needed, including a uniform "Consumer Bill of Rights."